cbrit/rust_notes/rust_notes.md

 *Binary crate* - A crate that has a `main()` function entry point.

+*Borrow* - When a function is passed a value by reference.
+Ownership is not taken, and the value cannot be changed unless the parameter is `&mut`.

 *Crate* - A rust package/library

 *Expression* - Evaluates to/returns a value